cornlab/blender/README.md

 As of March 2023, there are [two versions of BLENDER.](#blender-versions)
 * "New" BLENDER (aka ["BLENDER2"](#blender2-aka-blender2py)) uses the same logic as classic BLENDER, but has been rewritten to be much faster and easier to develop against.
 BLENDER2 will replace BLENDER for all future uses of DISCOVER-seq.
 Stay tuned for several updates to BLENDER2!
-* "Classic" BLENDER (aka ["BLENDER"](#blender-aka-blenderpl)) is the original software reported in [Wienert and Wyman et al Science 2019.](https://pubmed.ncbi.nlm.nih.gov/31000663/) It is battle-tested but is quite slow.
+* "Classic" BLENDER (aka ["BLENDER"](#blender-aka-blenderpl)) is the original software reported in [Wienert and Wyman et al Science 2019.](https://pubmed.ncbi.nlm.nih.gov/31000663/) It is battle-tested but slow.
 A single run can take 1-2 days on a single CPU, depending on sequencing depth.
 It is also very hard to develop against, and so new features have lagged behind.
 BLENDER is provided so that one can compare to historical datasets/results.

 ## Running BLENDER
 BLENDER has a driver script run_blender.sh that takes several argmuments and runs identification of putative hits, filtering of those hits, and then creates an SVG of the aligned hits.
 Files are stored in the output directory given as a parameter to the bash script.